leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 # physigym : Bridging PhysiCell and Gymnasium

-Please install the latest version of the physigym user project, as described in the [HowTo](https://github.com/Dante-Berth/PhysiGym/blob/main/man/TUTORIAL_physigym.md) section.
+Please install the latest version of the physigym user project, as described in the [HowTo](https://github.com/Dante-Berth/PhysiGym/blob/main/man/HOWTO_physigym.md) section.

 ## The most basic run.

+Open a Python shell.

 ```python
 import gymnasium